Gambinoo3005/bryan-jacinto-writing-portfolio/src/content/blogs/lean-local-seo-handbook.md

 You only need a handful of KPIs: qualified leads, conversion rate, revenue by channel, maybe a short list of priority keywords.
 Don't drown yourself in data you'll never act on.

-## Myths You Can Stop Believing Right Now
+## Myths you can stop believing right now

 "Just stuff city names everywhere!"
 Nope.
 Sounds spammy, doesn't work anymore.